oliviawebber/pic10c-assignment1/README.md

 In _siete y medio_, the values of the 1-7 ranks are face values, but sota, caballo, rey are each worth 0.5.

 The player starts with $100, and the goal is to reach $1000 without dropping to $0.

+The program also provides a log file after the game has finished that includes the bet and the hands of the player and dealer.